-The library instruction program at Ryerson University is multi-faceted and is designed to promote and foster student success through information literacy, which is the ability to recognize when information is needed and to locate, evaluate, and use the needed information effectively and ethically.
+The library instruction program at Toronto Metropolitan University is multi-faceted and is designed to promote and foster student success through information literacy, which is the ability to recognize when information is needed and to locate, evaluate, and use the needed information effectively and ethically.

 Through a variety of classes and workshops, the library instruction program focuses on the development of research skills and examines the vast number of information resources available through the library.